dgrnbrg/redl/README.md

 and can be used to inspect and explode in the middle of a function evaluation.
 When you're ready to return, invoke `continue`.
 You can have `break` return its optional invoke if you invoke `continue` with no arguments, or you can have `break` return something else by invoking `continue` with an argument.
+You can also use `step-out` to move to a higher repl level, to exit loops and nested loops quickly.
 See the tests for more examples, or below for a sample session.

     redl.core=> (+ 1 2)
     3